 As you can see you’re only limited by your needs and imagination.
 Shortcuts like e2e and iap are great for bloggers like me who frequently write about end-to-end encryption and apps that offer in-app purchases.

 You’ll want to choose a shortcut that’s obvious like “myaddress” or something else that your mind quickly associates with the expanded phrase.
 It can’t contain spaces and it should be something you have to deliberately type, otherwise you might accidentally start typing them.

 At one point I tried to discover the character limit of text expansion.
-I couldn’t find it but I was able to paste a lot of words into the Phrase box.
+I couldn’t find it but I was able to paste a lot of words into the Phrase box, like several hundred.